saveourtool/diktat/info/guide/guide-chapter-4.md

 ### <a name="r4.1.3"></a> Rule 4.1.3 Try to use 'val' instead of 'var' for variable declaration [SAY_NO_TO_VAR].

 Variables with the `val` modifier are immutable (read-only).
-Code robustness and readability increase through the use of such variables, as opposed to `var` variables.
+Code robustness and readability increase when using `val` variables instead of `var` variables.
-This is because var variables can be reassigned several times in the business logic.
+This is because `var` variables can be reassigned several times in the business logic.
-Of course, in some scenarios with loops or accumulators, only `var`s are permitted.
+However, in some scenarios with loops or accumulators, only `var`s are permitted.

 <!-- =============================================================================== -->
 ### <a name="c4.2"></a> 4.2 Types